yammadev/brand-icons/README.md

 # brand-icons
-A beautiful svg + fonts + sass + css collection of brand logos by [yammadev](https://github.com/yammadev).
-Icons by [danleech/simple-icons](https://github.com/danleech/simple-icons) (a free SVG icons for popular brands, maintained by Dan Leech).
+A beautiful svg + fonts + sass + css collection of brand logos by [Yefferson Marín](https://github.com/yammadev).

 # Reference
-Icons list available in [simpleicons.org](https://simpleicons.org/)
+Icons collection is available in [danleech/simple-icons](https://github.com/danleech/simple-icons), a free SVG icons for popular brands, maintained by Dan Leech.

 # How to?
+## Use it
-Download the `fonts` folder and `css` file, and use it as usual:
+1. Download the `fonts` folder and `css` file.
+2. Use as usual.
 ```html
   <!-- Use lib -->
   <link href="css/brand-icons.css" rel="stylesheet">